Yes, the Tootal scarf is a classic. But if you want something different and perhaps cheaper, check out my six 1960s-style mod scarves.

 There is something quite exciting about working through a pile of old ties and scarves in a charity shop to find that one solitary Tootal scarf.

-As I said, lovely things, but you can shop around to get a similar look a little cheaper.
-Or simply stand out from the crowd with something a little less obvious.
-Probably a good time to be talking about scarves now too.
-The temperatures are dropping and a scarf goes from being an accessory to an essential.
+You can shop around to get a similar look a little cheaper or simply stand out from the crowd with something a little less obvious.
+Now is probably a good time to talk about scarves, too.
+The temperatures are dropping, and a scarf goes from being an accessory to an essential.

 1. Calle Modiste